firebears-frc/git-tutorial/glossary.md

 Inertial Measurement Unit, a sensor that combines both an accelerometer and a gyroscope into a single sensor.

 ## Java
-One of the three officially supported programmerding languages.
+One of the three officially supported programming languages.

 ## KOP
 Kit of Parts, the collection of items listed on the Kickoff Kit checklists, distributed to the team via FIRST Choice, or paid for completely (except shipping) with a Product Donation Voucher (PDV).